ubucon-asia/2022/content/privacy-policy/index.md

 ## Article 7 (Rights and obligations of subjects of information and legal representatives and methods of exercising them)
 1. The data subject can exercise the right to view, correct, delete, and suspend processing of personal information at any time with respect to the The Committee.
-2. The exercise of rights pursuant to Paragraph 1 may be made to the The Committee in writing, e-mail, fax, etc. in accordance with Article 41 Paragraph 1 of the Enforcement Decree of the 「Personal Information Protection Act」, and the The Committee will take action without delay.
+2. The exercise of rights pursuant to Paragraph 1 may be made to the The Committee in writing, e-mail, fax, etc. in accordance with Article 41 Paragraph 1 of the 「Enforcement Decree of the Personal Information Protection Act」, and the The Committee will take action without delay.
 3. The exercise of rights pursuant to Paragraph 1 may be done through an agent such as the legal representative of the data subject or a person who has been delegated.
 In this case, you must submit a power of attorney in the form of Attachment No. 11 of the “Personal Information Processing Method Notice (No. 2020-7)”.
     1. The rights of the information subject may be restricted in accordance with Article 35 Paragraph 4 and Article 37 Paragraph 2 of the 「Personal Information Protection Act」.
     2. The request for correction and deletion of personal information cannot be requested if the personal information is specified as a collection target in other laws.